 The boxing gym is a wildly popular fitness space, but the concept and execution of this type of facility can vary widely.
-Most people think of a boxing gym as a place with heavy bags, fast music, and instructors who yell things like “Straw!
-Spider!
-Jam!” at their students.
+Most people think of a boxing gym as a place with heavy bags and fast music.
 However, there are many more layers to running a successful boxing/community-style gym than that.
 Therefore, if you’re planning on opening your own boxing or community-based gym, you’ll want to do plenty of research before diving in headfirst.
 Fortunately, we have put together an ultimate guide filled with everything you need to know before launching your very own boxing/community-style gym.

 What is a Boxing/Community Gym?